TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/datadog-logs-showup-as-errors.md

 weight: 0
 ---

-To allow Datadog to read the Tyk logs correctly.
+To allow Datadog Agent to scrape the logs of your Tyk deployment correctly.
 We need to create a pipeline to process the data and allow Datadog to understand that data.

 To do that, we need to access the `/logs/pipelines` path on your datadog web application.
 This will take us to the pipeline configuration page.
 In here, we will create a new pipeline.
 For the filter section, use `Service:tyk-*` this will capture logs for any of the Tyk related services.

 {{< img src="/img/faq/datadog-logs-showup-as-errors/create-pipeline.png" alt="Create Datadog Logs Pipeline to process Tyk services' logs" >}}

-Next we will need to add processor to the pipeline.
+Next, we will need to add a processor to the pipeline.

+{{< img src="/img/faq/datadog-logs-showup-as-errors/add-processor.png" alt="Create Datadog Logs Pipeline to process Tyk services' logs" >}}

 Select the Grok Parser processor type, give it a name and click on the `Parse My Logs` button and `Create` .

 {{< img src="/img/faq/datadog-logs-showup-as-errors/create-grok-parser-processor.png" alt="Create pipeline processor to parse grok statements" >}}